How To Survive A 10,000-Foot Fall

 Experts disagree on the right way to land, but there is definitely a wrong way.

-Allain, for one, thinks that landing face-up on your back gives you the best chance at survival.
+Allain, for one, thinks that landing faceup on your back gives you the best chance at survival.

-He bases his theory on NASA research from the '60s examining the effects of extreme g-forces on test pilots.
+He bases his theory on NASA research from the '60s examining the effects of extreme G-forces on test pilots.

-"NASA said, 'Hey, we like to accelerate, so let's accelerate some people until bad things happen.'"
-Allain says.
+"NASA said, 'Hey, we like to accelerate, so let's accelerate some people until bad things happen.' " Allain says.
 "So they did."

-The NASA results indicated that humans are most tolerant of g-forces that go from the front of the body to the back, like the type that pushes race car drivers into the backs of their seats when they hit the gas.
-NASA terms this kind of acceleration "eyeballs in", since people who experience it feel like their eyeballs are getting pushed into the back of their head.
+The NASA results indicated that humans are most tolerant of G-forces that go from the front of the body to the back, like the type that pushes race car drivers into the backs of their seats when they hit the gas.

+NASA terms this kind of acceleration "eyeballs in," because people who experience it feel like their eyeballs are getting pushed into the back of their head.
 G-forces that come from other directions, like the kind that push you into the bottom of your seat ("eyeballs down"), are much more deadly, Allain says.

-Consequently, Allain thinks that landing on your back, face-up, gives you the best chance at survival since it mimics the "eyeballs-in" position.
+Consequently, Allain thinks that landing on your back, faceup, gives you the best chance at survival because it mimics the "eyeballs-in" position.

 However, a report by the Highway Safety Research Institute examined 110 case studies of relatively short-distance fall victims and concluded that landing feet-first is your best shot.
 The rationale is that you sacrifice your legs for the good of your torso.